-1. Safe places are provided for students living in the halls to participate in or explore any cultural and/or religious practices;

-2. Promote and safeguard diversity within the halls of residence.
+- 1. Safe places are provided for students living in the halls to participate in or explore any cultural and/or religious practices; - 2.
+Promote and safeguard diversity within the halls of residence.

-Thank you for the opportunity to comment on the Inquiry into Student Accommodation.
-RPH wishes to support the inquiry panel by offering our public health expertise, knowledge and skills, where appropriate in regards to implementing the above recommendations.
-We wish to make an oral submission.
+Thank you for the opportunity to comment on Te oranga me te haumaru ākonga: Wellbeing and safety for tertiary and international learners.
+RPH wishes to support this work by offering our public health expertise, knowledge and skills, where appropriate in regards to implementing the above recommendations.
 If you have any further questions and/or would like to arrange a meeting, please contact us.